SynapseWeb/PyReconstruct/readme.md

 # Documentation

-Documentation, including an in-depth installation guide, quickstart, and manuals, can be found at our lab's [wiki site](https://wikis.utexas.edu/display/khlab/PyReconstruct+user+guide) hosted at UT Austin and at the [PyReconstruct repo wiki](https://github.com/SynapseWeb/PyReconstruct/wiki).
+An installation guide, quickstart, and manuals can be found at our lab's [wiki site](https://wikis.utexas.edu/display/khlab/PyReconstruct+user+guide) hosted at UT Austin and at the [PyReconstruct repo wiki](https://github.com/SynapseWeb/PyReconstruct/wiki).
 A quick launch guide follows below.

 <a id="submitting-bug-reports-and-feature-requests"></a>